What is Montessori? How is it different from traditional classrooms?

 What electives are being taught at this school?
 Will there be P.E., music, art, foreign language?

 All children at Urban Montessori receive instruction in art, music, design thinking and P.E.
-We do not currently offer "world languages" classes, but we plan to do so as our school grows.
 Our lead teachers are trained to integrate music, the arts, and Design Thinking into and among the classroom projects and activities.
 In addition, character and peace education is a major component of the UMCS curriculum.

 Want to see Montessori in action?